Miaga-o/DiscreteNotes/Discrete_CH9.typ

   - This problem can be split into two parts.
     - There are $26$ letters in the Latin alphabet, thus there are $26^3 = 17576$ possible letter combinations.
     - There are $10$ Arabic numerals, so there are $10^4 = 10000$.
-  - Hence, there are $17576 dot 10000 = 175,760,000$ possible license plates.
+  - Hence, there are $17576 dot 10000 = $ *175760000 possible license plates*.

   How many possible license plates start with an A and end with a $0$?
-  - Because there is only 1 possible option for the first and last character of the license plate, there are only $1 dot 26^2 dot 10^3 dot 1 = 676,000$ possible combinations.
+  - Because there is only 1 possible option for the first and last character of the license plate, there are only $1 dot 26^2 dot 10^3 dot 1 =$ *676000 possible combinations*.
   #continue_example
 ])

 #example([_Possible License Plates continued_], [
   How many possible license plates have distinct letters and digits?
   - Again, this problem can be split into two parts.
     - For each successive letter, there is one less option because they are distinct.
-Thus, there are $26 dot 25 dot 24 = 15600$ possible letter combinations.
+Thus, there are $26 dot 25 dot 24 =$ 15600 possible letter combinations.
     - Likewise, there is one less option for each successive digit.
 Thus, there are \ $10 dot 9 dot 8 dot 7 = 5040$ possible digit combinations.
-  - Hence, there are $15600 dot 5040 = 78,624,000$ possible combinations.
+  - Hence, there are $15600 dot 5040 =$ *78624000 possible combinations*.
 ])